Franziska-Paetzold/Git-Hub-Tutorial-iOS-Application/README.md

 - Base SDK: iOS 11.4

 *Code contains solutions for:*
-- Unwinding multiple segues from diffrent views pointing on one single view
+- unwinding multiple segues from diffrent views pointing on one single view
+- use buttons as checkboxes

 sources for placeholder/ sample pictures in CommandGame(MVC):
 25.06.2018